 - Invite children to share their loss with friends.
 These conversations open friends up to share their own stories.
 In this way, children gain the awareness that death is part of life—and something we all experience.

-The loss of a pet is significant event for a family.
+The loss of a pet is a significant event for a family.
+That’s why children and pet loss can be such a difficult path to navigate.
 Like other disruptions, it can cause disorganization and changes in routines.
-Children need support to cope with change and direction in coping with grief.
-However, like other challenges, the pet loss is an opportunity to understand each other’s emotions and grow closer.
-The process of grieving together is a positive experience for families that enriches your relationships and brings you closer together.
+Children need support to cope with change and grief.
+Like other challenges, pet loss is an opportunity to understand each other’s emotions.
+The process of grieving together can be a positive experience for families that enriches your relationships and brings you closer together.